Howard5241/web-interactive-3d-connect-four-ai/README.md

 *   **Session Management:** It uses Flask sessions to keep track of the board state for each individual user, allowing multiple people to play simultaneously without interfering with each other.
 *   **API Endpoints:** It exposes a simple REST API:
     *   `POST /api/new_game`: Clears the session and creates a fresh 4x4x4 board.
-    *   `POST /api/player_move`: Receives the player's move, validates it, updates the board, and **immediately returns the new state**.
-This ensures the player's piece appears instantly.
+    *   `POST /api/player_move`: Receives the player's move, validates it, updates the board, and returns the new state.
     *   `POST /api/ai_move`: Triggers the MCTS algorithm to compute the AI's best move based on the current board state and returns the final state.
-    *   `POST /api/preview_move`: Calculates the landing spot for a potential move without actually playing it, enabling the hover preview feature.
+    *   `POST /api/set_state`: Explicitly sets the board state and move history, used to sync the frontend with the backend.
-    *   `GET /api/state_from_moves/<moves>`: Generates a board state from a list of moves, used for history navigation and loading positions.
+    *   `GET /api/game_status`: Returns the current board, move history, and game status (ongoing, win, draw).

 ### 2. The Frontend (The Experience ✨)